-SECTION 14.9 WATER EFFICIENCY OF LANDSCAPE DESIGN
+14.3.7 Water Efficiency of Landscape Design

 Five (5) points will be awarded to projects that have at least 75% desert and/or xeriscaped landscaping.
 The Applicant/Co-Applicants must submit verification from an architect or landscape architect that the project satisfies the rating factor.